WW Recipe of the Day: Slow Cooker Vegetable Broth

 Here's a great recipe for when you're feeling frugal: Cheap and Easy Slow Cooker Vegetable Broth.

-Every time I make slow cooker vegetable broth, I ask myself why I don't make it a regular habit instead of depending on the kind you buy in the store.
+Every time I make vegetable broth, I ask myself why I don't make it a regular habit instead of depending on the kind you buy in the store.

-It's easy to make.
+It so easy to make using a crock pot.
 Tastes delicious.
 And costs hardly anything.

 This year I'm working to rein in my spending and be more conscious about my shopping habits.
 I've begun using Dave Ramsey's Envelope System for Budgeting.